 “Henry!
 Wait up!”

 “Where are we going, Henry?”
 Thomas hollered, as the rest of them struggled with my pace.
 It was a challenge for them in the fading light, but they made their way well enough.
-Pulling aside some thorns with a gloved hand, I bellowed over my shoulder:
+Pulling aside some thorns with a gloved hand, I called back over my shoulder:

 “Just come on and you’ll see.
 It’s right up ahead.”

-A few minutes longer we trudged through the dense brush, until at long last we hit the clearing I’d sought.
-The leaves, the trees, all the branches and the thorns, they opened to reveal a small lake surrounded by walls of rock and stone.
+A few minutes longer we trudged through the dense brush until, at long last, we hit the clearing that I sought.
+The leaves, the trees, all the branches and the thorns, they opened up to reveal a small lake surrounded by walls of rock and stone.
 It was a quarry; one that reached unknown, though apparently profound, depths.
 Its surface, a sheet of smooth glass, reflected a rich, late-summer’s light; the sun was setting over the horizon line opposite our shore, casting an array of deep autumn hues across the lake.
 With our group fanned out behind me, I turned to address them.

-“Here it is, my friends, your graduation present.
+“Here, my friends, is your graduation present.
 From me to you.”